open5e/open5e/source/characters/feats.rst

 **Prerequisite: Strength 13 or higher**

-You’ve developed the skills necessary to hold your own in close-­quarters grappling.
+You've developed the skills necessary to hold your own in close-­quarters grappling.
 You gain the following benefits:

 -  You have advantage on attack rolls against a creature you are